 It is a growing field and its processes are sound.

 In this blog post, we will explore, in simple terms, how the future stands to benefit from OD practices.

-It is clear that the future of Organization Development (OD) will stretch across three key areas – the pace of change, technology and people.
-The discipline is slowly becoming an integral factor in every part of the organisation.
+It is clear that the future of Organizational Development (OD) will stretch across three key areas – the pace of change, technology and people.
+It is fast becoming an integral factor in every part of the organisation.
 Added to that, OD skills are required by employees at every level of the organisation.
 Given the most recent global developments, all world economies are now required to rethink their Vision, Mission, relevance and purpose.
 OD is the gateway to the changes needed.

 Instead of relying heavily on a company’s human resources alone, OD will use advanced technology and this will result in a reduction in the time OD interventions take to be implemented.

 There will be a greater focus on learning, development, innovation and growth.
 The connectedness and interdisciplinary nature of the field will increase.